jonbrennecke/VideoEffects/README.md

 #### Effect Configuration

 The `EffectConfig` struct defines the effecs applied to a video.

-Effects can be:
-- `colorControls`: Controls like hue, saturation, brightness, contrast and exposure.
-- `aspectRatio`: The aspect ratio as a `CGSize`.
-- `timeRange`: The time range of a video.
-Use this to trim the video.
-- `layer`: A CALayer to render on top of the video.
-It can be any CALayer (not associated with a UIView).

-All properties are optional.
-Omitted parameters will leave the video unchanged.
+For example:

 ```swift
 let effects = EffectConfig(